ktk-2005/Feedbacker-Forum/README.md

  This link can be shared to peers that the developer craves feedback from.
 The developer can then create surveys, recieve answers and discuss the live UI with peers.
-Feedbacker-Forum also supports creating "feedback-able" links for existing external websites.
+Feedbacker-Forum also supports creating "feedback-able" links for existing external websites [/about](https://feedbacker.site/about/).

-You can request access to try out Feedbacker-forum from [Feedbacker.site](https://feedbacker.site/about/)

 ![Feedbacker example site](docs/images/user-survey-other.png)